sdharedd/tictaktoe/README.md

 # tictaktoe
-TicTacToe is a old school game we created this game using python with tkinter
+TicTacToe is a old school game we created this game using python tkinter for GUI